grafi71/AtrTools/README.md

 ---
 **IMGConv will not change the image resolution.
 You must provide it a gif image with proper resolution and color depth.**
 ---

+It is possible to compress image data and to save 6502 uncompress routine to specified file.
+However, the uncompress routine assumes that the graphics data is 40-bytes per line.

 ### Usage